-CYAF faculty will schedule a meeting a few weeks after interns return, to check in and have a debriefing of the internship.
-Interns will also present to the CYAF Department and answer questions about the experience.
+Interns will be asked to present to the CYAF Department and answer questions about the experience.

 Adjusting to Life at Home

 As this is an emotional and challenging internship, interns may find it difficult to process their experience and re-adjust to their normal routine.
 Past interns have shared the following recommendations to help ease the process: